seapagan/github-changelog-md/docs/usage/basic.md

 ## Basic Usage

-Simply run the tool in the folder of a git repository and it will generate a `CHANGELOG.md` file in the current folder.
+This tool is designed to produce a usable clean `CHANGELOG.md` without any extra configuration.
+Simply run the tool in the folder of a git repository and it will generate a
+`CHANGELOG.md` file in the current folder.
 You can specify the name of the repository you want to generate the changelog for using the `--repo` or `-r`
 option: